 THE NAME AS IT TRULY WAS

-The first edition of the game was played in 1894, near the end of the Victorian era, and the record book preserves outcomes for 124 meetings across the epochs.
-It is the fifth oldest rivalry in major college football and the oldest west of the Mississippi River.
-While there are no official histories for its naming, the year 1929 often is cited for the genesis of the Civil War, but even that is more best guess than fact.
+Ducks versus Beavers is the fifth oldest rivalry in major college football and the oldest west of the Mississippi River.
+The Civil War name materialized as a natural outgrowth of lived history and local lore.
+While there is no official date for its first use, the year 1929 often is cited as the earliest example, but even that is more best guess than fact.

-The annals of the rivalry preserve a panoply of college-esque outrages off the field.
+In addition to the actual games, which have run to 124 meetings as of this writing, the annals of the rivalry preserve a panoply of college-esque outrages off the field as well.
 There were multiple attempts by Oregon State engineering students to dynamite the giant “O” off Skinner’s Butte on Oregon’s campus.
-In another year, Oregon State’s royal court was kidnapped and held ransom by students from Oregon.
-Puddles, Oregon’s live-mascot duck, was taken hostage in return.
-The goal posts have been hijacked from the field before and during games, and multiple massive brawls have broke out between the warring camps.
+Another year Oregon State’s royal court was kidnapped and held ransom by a crew of Oregon students.
+Puddles, Oregon’s live-mascot duck, was swiftly taken hostage in return.
+The goal posts have been hijacked from the field before and during games, and multiple, massive brawls have broke out between the warring camps.

 *Photos courtesy of University of Oregon Special Collections

-But now the name is gone, and while one small group presumably is happy with what they’ve done, another larger group is confused and upset after a trial and conviction without witness or defense.
-What was solved here?
+But now the name is gone, and while one small group presumably is happy with what they’ve carried out, another, larger group is angry that a kangaroo court of college administrators took it upon themselves to slice off a piece of their heritage.
+What was solved by burying the name?
 What was made better?
-How does the country use this example to keep improving, day by day, going forward?
+How does the country use this encounter as an example to keep improving, day by day, going forward?